andrew/ultimate-awesome/README.md

 - [mobile-android](https://github.com/it-shark-pro/mobile-android) - 📚 Materials about development for Android.
 - [awesome-security-videos](https://github.com/jaegeral/awesome-security-videos) - Several Videos that found to be awesome for cyber security.
 - [awesome-list-of-lists](https://github.com/jamesonl/awesome-list-of-lists) - A public collection of all the amazing lists I've come across on GitHub (or elsewhere).
+- [awesome-discord](https://github.com/japandotorg/awesome-discord) - A curated list of awesome things related to Discord.
 - [awesome-hackchinese](https://github.com/jay-pee/awesome-hackchinese) - A curated list of awesome resources for hacking the Chinese language. .
 - [awesome-resource](https://github.com/jizai1125/awesome-resource) - 收集的一些书籍、教程、学习网站等资源.
 - [awesome-arma](https://github.com/jokoho48/awesome-arma) - 💻 An awesome & curated list of best applications and tools for Arma.
 [WIP].